 Election Judges are an integral part of making the election process work smoothly for voters.
 Election Judges take on multiple roles in each polling location:

 - Head Judge: manages the polling location and all other Election Judges

 - Greeter Judge: directs traffic flow and maintains order

-- Registration Judge: oversees use of poll books (iPads) and oversees the registration process for voters who need to complete their voter registration on election day
+- Registration Judge: oversees use of poll books (iPads) and oversees the registration process for voters who need to complete their voter registration

 - Ballot Judge: oversees the ballot counter